Join a panel of our national Environmental group for a two-part

 conversation on environmental law developments, with specific

-- A brief overview of eastern Canadian developments
+- A brief overview of western Canadian developments

 - Nicole Bakker, Associate, Calgary